A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Introduction

-The paper is organized as follows: in Section \ref{sec:model}, we present the base vector-borne model with no information, study its characteristics and asymptotic behaviour.
-Then, in Section \ref{sec:model+info}, we introduce information-induced behavioural changes in the system in the form of an information index based on a memory kernel.
-We specialize this to Erlang distributed kernels, and derive the corresponding Control Reproduction Number.
-In Section \ref{sec:GSPT1}, we exploit an additional assumption of separation in the time scales of the mechanisms of our model to provide information on the transient behaviour of the system.
-In Section \ref{sec:numerics} we present various simulations to illustrate our analytical results in particularly relevant scenarios.
-In \Cref{Sec:lowattackratio} we discuss the dynamics of the model under the low attack rate assumption.
-We investigate the existence of equilibria of the system and their stability for selected choices of the memory kernel.
-Finally, in \Cref{sec:conclusions} we present some concluding remarks and discuss possible extension of the presented model.
+The paper is organised as follows.
+In Section~\ref{sec:model}, we introduce the baseline vector-borne model without information and analyse its main properties and asymptotic behaviour.
+Section~\ref{sec:model+info} incorporates information-induced behavioural changes through an information index based on a memory kernel; specialising to Erlang-distributed kernels, we derive the corresponding reproduction number.
+In Section~\ref{sec:GSPT1}, we further assume a separation of time scales and apply GSPT to investigate the transient dynamics of the system and present numerical simulations illustrating the analytical results in epidemiologically relevant scenarios.
+In Section~\ref{Sec:lowattackratio}, we examine the model towards the end of a first outbreak, thus assuming a low attack rate.
+We investigate, for selected memory kernels, the existence and stability of equilibria of the reduced system; these correspond to a slow decline of incidence in the original model.
+Finally, Section~\ref{sec:conclusions} summarises the main findings and outlines possible extensions of the model.